StemTBioinf/UNIX/index.md

 ```

 It has a lot of options of which I use these:
--name '*.R' finds all R scripts in the folder and the sub-folders
+- **-name** '*.R' finds all R scripts in the folder and the sub-folders
--type d finds all directories (f files)
+- **-type d** finds all directories (f files)
--exec grep test {} + applies 'grep test' to all identified files
+- **-exec grep test {} +** applies 'grep test' to all identified files
--maxdepth 1 stops at the first sub-folder level
+- **-maxdepth 1** stops at the first sub-folder level

 As an exercise please get all genes from all installed mouse gtf files in the area chr4:10000002-19000002 and put them into separate outfiles.

-<details><summary>Oops - that is complex...</summary>
+This is a very complex task.
+Probably bad as an example here, but the more complex the more to learn.

+Lets break this problem into smaller parts:
+- **find** selects the files we want to work on
+- **awk** selects the info we want to have
+- **separate outfiles** This is a big problem that kept me thinking quite a lot

+I figured that the easiest is to use [basename](https://linux.die.net/man/1/basename) and store this information in a [bash variable](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO-5.html).
+After that we can use the variable to create infile specific outfiles.
+Do you find a way to get rid of the 'for loop'?

+As we use one variable per infile we need more bash programming: e.g. a [bash for loop](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO-7.html).

+<details><summary>My solution</summary>
 <p>
 <pre><code class="bash">for f in $(find ~/lunarc/genomes/mouse/ -name '*.gtf' ); do bname=basename $f
  awk '{ if ( ($3 ~ /gene/ && $1 == "chr4" ) && ($4 < 19000002 && $5 > 10000002 )) { print } }' "$f" > " ~/NAS/TestFileCreation/${bname}"; done